www.

 regulations in

-the situation with your nearest embassy or consulate and ask them to
+with your nearest embassy or consulate and get the information in

 requirements,